 Kitchen Storage Ideas

 Granny flat kitchens are very small, so it’s a good idea to use space saving appliances like a compact refrigerator.
-To take advantage of a normally unused space, install under cabinet storage drawers like these in the toe kick area.
+To take advantage of a normally unused space, install under cabinet storage drawers in the toe kick area.
 The Family Handyman can show you how.

 Is there a little area of wasted space between the refrigerator and a wall?
 Why not fill it with a roll out pantry like this one from Instructables?